2011 NFL season: Labor dispute

 In May 2008 the owners decided to opt out of the 1993 arrangement and play the 2010 season without an agreement in place.
 Some of the major points of contention included openness of owners' financial books, the rookie pay scale, a proposed 18 percent reduction in the players' share of revenues, forfeiture on bonus payments for players who fail to perform, players' health and retirement benefits, details of free agency, the cost and benefit of new stadiums, players' salaries, extending the regular season to 18 games, and the revenue-sharing structure.
-By March 2011, the NFLPA and the NFL had not yet come to terms on a new collective bargaining agreement, thus failing to resolve the labor dispute.
+By March 2011, the National Football League Players Association (NFLPA) and the NFL had not yet come to terms on a new collective bargaining agreement (CBA), thus failing to resolve the labor dispute.
 Accordingly, the NFLPA informed the league and the clubs that the players had voted to have the NFLPA renounce its bargaining rights.
 After the renunciation of collective bargaining rights, quarterbacks Tom Brady, Peyton Manning, and Drew Brees joined seven other NFL players and filed an antitrust suit to enjoin the lockout.

 Following the settlement of the Brady et al. v.
 NFL antitrust suit on July 25, 2011, a majority of players signed union authorization cards approving the NFL Players Association to act as their exclusive collective bargaining representative.
-The NFL officially recognized the NFLPA’s status as the players’ collective bargaining representative on July 30.
+The NFL officially recognized the NFLPA's status as the players' collective bargaining representative on July 30.
 The NFL and NFLPA proceeded to negotiate terms for a new collective bargaining agreement, and the agreement became effective after ratification by the players on August 4.
 The new collective bargaining agreement ran through 2021.

-NFL Draft
+NFL draft

-The 2011 NFL Draft was held from April 28 to 30, 2011 at New York City's Radio City Music Hall.
+The 2011 NFL draft was held from April 28 to 30, 2011 at New York City's Radio City Music Hall.
 With the first pick, the Carolina Panthers selected quarterback Cam Newton from Auburn.

 Player movement

-Free agency began on July 25, 2011 following the end of the 2011 NFL lockout.
+Free agency began on July 25, 2011, following the end of the 2011 NFL lockout.